nf-core/sarek/docs/reference.md

 To speed up some preprocessing and variant calling processes, the reference is chopped into smaller pieces.
 The intervals are chromosomes cut at their centromeres (so each chromosome arm processed separately) also additional unassigned contigs.
-We are ignoring the hs37d5 contig that contains concatenated decoy sequences.
+We are ignoring the `hs37d5` contig that contains concatenated decoy sequences.
-Parts of preprocessing and variant calling are done by this intervals, and the different resulting files are then merged.
+Parts of preprocessing and variant calling are done by these intervals, and the different resulting files are then merged.
 This can parallelize processes, and push down wall clock time significantly.

 The calling intervals can be defined using a `.list` or a `.bed` file.